Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

  ('feel', 'VBP')]
 ```

-These tags are able to classify the individual tokens into Noun Plural (NNS), Adjective (JJ) and others, full list can be found [here](https://blog.thedigitalgroup.com/assets/uploads/POS-Tags.png).
-From here we can do many things, like remove "stop words" which are words such as   “the”, “a”, “an”, “in”.
+These tags are able to classify the individual tokens into Noun Plural (NNS), Adjective (JJ) and others, full list available [here](https://blog.thedigitalgroup.com/assets/uploads/POS-Tags.png).
+Now we can begin to do many things, like remove "stop words" which are words such as   “the”, “a”, “an”, “in”.
 These don't offer any new information and take up space.

 ## Stemming and Lemmatisation